The Voice Brasil

-The Voice Brasil is a current Brazilian reality talent show which premiered on TV Globo on September 23, 2012.
-Based on the reality singing competition The Voice of Holland, the series was created by Dutch television producer John de Mol.
+The Voice Brasil is a Brazilian reality talent show which premiered on TV Globo on 23 September 2012.
+Based on the original The Voice of Holland, and part of an international franchise created by Dutch television producer John de Mol.

 The original coaches for the first three seasons were Lulu Santos, Carlinhos Brown, Claudia Leitte and Daniel.
-Daniel departed after season three and was replaced by Michel Teló from season four onwards.
-Claudia Leitte last coached for season five, then became coach of The Voice Kids, swapping roles with Ivete Sangalo who became coach of the adult version from season six onwards.
-Carlinhos Brown didn't return for season 8 being replaced by Iza, leaving Lulu Santos as the only coach left from the inaugural season.
+Daniel departed after season three and was replaced by Michel Teló.
+Leitte last coaches on season five, moving to the junior version, The Voice Kids, swapping roles with Ivete Sangalo.
+Carlinhos Brown did not return for season eight, being replaced by Iza; hence, Lulu Santos was the only coach left from the inaugural season.

+On 28 August 2023, Globo announced that the twelfth season would be the last, thus cancelling the Brazilian version of the franchise entirely.
+Notwithstanding, it was announced on 20 January 2024, that the networks Record TV and SBT, were discussing about reviving the series.
+After several rumours, it has been confirmed on 14 March 2025 that the show would return for its thirteenth season, now broadcast on SBT, and hosted by Tiago Leifert, after a three-season hiatus, with confirmed coaches Mumuzinho, Duda Beat, Péricles and duo Matheus & Kauan.

 Format

 The series is part of The Voice franchise and is based on a similar competition format in The Netherlands entitled The Voice of Holland.
 The winner is entitled to a R$ 500.000 prize and a recording contract with Universal Music Group.